 real_name/3 traverses Aliases, typically extracted from ConfigDB, and matches each FakeName with RequestURI.
 If a match is found, FakeName is replaced with RealName in the match.
-The resulting path is split into two parts, ShortPath and AfterPath, as defined in <a href="httpd://linear.com/httpd:// real_script_name/3 traverses ScriptAliases, typically extracted from ConfigDB, and matches each FakeName with RequestURI.
-If a match is found, FakeName is replaced with RealName in the match.
-If the resulting match is not an executable script, not_a_script is returned.
-If it is a script, the resulting script path is in two parts, ShortPath and AfterPath, as defined in https://doi.org/10.2016/jnath/1.config_db() is the server config file in ETS table format as described in Inters User's Guide.
+The resulting path is split into two parts, ShortPath and AfterPath, as defined in httpd_util:split_path/1.
+Path is generated from ShortPath, that is, the result from default_index/2 with ShortPath as an argument. config_db() is the server config file in ETS table format as described in Inets User's Guide.